kyma-project/control-plane/docs/cli/commands/kcp_completion.md

 ## Options

 ```
-      --o string   autocompletion file (default "$HOME/kcp_completion")
+      --o string   autocompletion file (default "/home/i349725/kcp_completion")
 ```

 ## Global Options

 ```
       --config string                Path to the KCP CLI config file.
 Can also be set using the KCPCONFIG environment variable.
-Defaults to $HOME/.kcp/config.yaml .
+Defaults to $HOME/.kcp/config.yaml . (default "/home/i349725/.kcp/config-prod.yaml")
       --gardener-kubeconfig string   Path to the kubeconfig file of the corresponding Gardener project which has permissions to list/get Shoots.
 Can also be set using the KCP_GARDENER_KUBECONFIG environment variable.
       --gardener-namespace string    Gardener Namespace (project) to use.
 Can also be set using the KCP_GARDENER_NAMESPACE environment variable.
   -h, --help                         Option that displays help for the CLI.